Head of Chambers: Alun James

 ■ Members’ involvement in cutting-edge litigation and advice

 ■ The veritable library of leading tax works authored by members of Chambers

 ■ The commitment to tax education at leading universities and research

 Temple Tax combines intellectual rigour with a practical approach.
-One of its distinguishing features is that most members learned their tax outside the Bar – as Revenue officers, as solicitors, accountants, in-house tax counsel and practising in other countries.
-The set offers robust but measured advice and advocacy backed by in-depth technical knowledge and professional experience in the changed world of modern tax practice.
+One of its distinguishing features is that most members learned their tax outside the Bar, as senior revenue officers, as solicitors, accountants, in-house tax counsel and practitioners in other countries.
+The set offers robust but measured advice and advocacy backed by technical knowledge and professional experience in the changed world of modern tax practice.

-Corporation Tax: Corporate/business tax advisory and planning for large corporate and groups including transaction and IPO work, corporate finance, break-up bids, MBOs and corporate rescues, and for owner-managed businesses/SMEs including reconstruction and clearance work (in particular transactions in securities, Reconstructions and mergers).
+Corporation Tax: Corporate/business tax advisory and planning for large corporate groups including transaction and IPO work, corporate finance, break-up bids, MBOs and corporate rescues, and for ownermanaged businesses/SMEs including reconstruction and clearance work.

-Employment & Employee Remuneration: Pensions and National Insurance Contributions, employment related securities/share scheme and other remuneration, planning work with LLPs and partnerships, including structuring for hedge fund managers/venture capitalists; QCBs.
+Employment & Employee Remuneration: Pensions and NI contributions, employment related securities/ share scheme and other remuneration, planning work with LLPs and partnerships, including structuring for hedge fund managers/venture capitalists; QCBs.

 Private Client & Personal Taxation: Human Rights, IHT planning, onshore and offshore trust issues and drafting and maximising BPR, offshore income tax/CGT/IHT issues including transfers of assets abroad and advising non-domiciled individuals in matters such as remittances, excluded property settlements and UK homes structures.